A Local Approach to Better Healthcare

 Real Insurance, Real Results

-Although our focus is on local care, Peak members have access to ANY medically necessary care—even when it cannot be provided in their community.
-Our statewide network of hospitals includes the entire Centura statewide network, University Hospital, and Children’s Hospital of Colorado.
+Although our focus is on local care, Peak members have access to ANY medically necessary care—even when that care cannot be provided in their community.
+Our statewide network of hospitals includes the entire Centura Health statewide network, UCHealth University of Colorado Hospital, Children’s Hospital Colorado in Denver, Middle Park Health, St. Vincent Health, and Pagosa Springs Medical Center.

 In its brief existence, Peak Health Alliance has saved members more than $16.1 million dollars across the communities it serves.
-These savings mean that money that would have been spent on premiums flowed back into the local economy.
+These savings mean money that would have been spent on insurance premiums remained in the local economy.

-Beyond simply reducing premiums, Peak focuses on expanding access to providers of critical services with innovative plan designs that include options like pre-deductible unlimited primary care visits, flat-rate imaging, free behavioral health therapy visits (not subject to a deductible), and dental and vision.
+Beyond simply reducing insurance premiums, Peak focuses on expanding access to providers of critical services with innovative plan designs that include options like pre-deductible unlimited primary care visits, flat-rate imaging, and free behavioral health therapy visits (not subject to a deductible).

 Options for Business

-Peak has played a role in helping small businesses of nearly every size offer health insurance—often for the first time—through ICHRAs (individual coverage health reimbursement arrangements), an innovative, tax-free reimbursement program that helps control cost and maximize choice.
-Peak also offers health insurance solutions for businesses of any size, including price savings for self-funded employer plans.
+Peak Health Alliance has played a role in helping small businesses of nearly every size offer health insurance—often for the first time.
+Peak Health Alliance champions an innovative, tax-free reimbursement program that helps control cost and maximize choice.
+These are known as ICHRAs (Individual Coverage Health Reimbursement Arrangements).

 Why it Works